mongodb-labs/migration-verifier/README.md

 - The verifier, during its first generation, may report a confusing “Mismatches found” but then report 0 problems.
 This is a reporting bug in mongosync; if you see it, check the documents in `migration_verification_metadata.verification_tasks` for generation 1 (not generation 0).

 - The verifier conflates “missing” documents with change events: if it finds a document missing and receives a change event for another document, the verifier records those together in its metadata.
-As a result, the verifier’s reporting can cause confusion: what its log calls “missing or changed” documents aren’t, in fact, necessarily failures; they’re just pending recheck.
+As a result, the verifier’s reporting can cause confusion: what its log calls “missing or changed” documents aren’t, in fact, necessarily failures; they could all just be change events that are pending a recheck.

 # Limitations